Belgium vs Wales form

 However, the Red Devils' start was not smooth.
 Visiting North Macedonia in the opening match, the team under coach Rudi Garcia quickly created an overwhelming game.

-In the 28th minute, Maxim De Cuyper increased the advantage for the Belgian team by seizing the opportunity after a failed shot in the penalty area by senior Romelu Lukaku.
+In the 28th minute, Maxim De Cuyper increased the advantage for the Belgian team by seizing the opportunity after a failed shot in the penalty area by his senior Romelu Lukaku.

 The former Leeds star's masterpiece also put an end to Belgium's hopes of winning all 3 points.
 The somewhat regrettable draw promises to make the journey to North America for coach Rudi Garcia and his team more difficult than initially thought.

-In all aspects, the King Baudouin home team is rated significantly higher.
+In all aspects, the home team King Baudouin is rated significantly higher.
 In addition to a much higher quality squad, the Red Devils also have the advantage of playing at home.

 In the last two times hosting Wales in the World Cup and UEFA Nations League qualifiers, Belgium won 3-1 and 2-1 respectively.